inttter/iinter.me/content/creating-packages.md

 cps pkg-config
 ```

-You're then able to select the fields you would like to include and customise.
+You're then able to select the fields you would like to include and customize.
 For example, but not limited to, the **Author**, **Keywords**, and the **License** you are using (you can use [this](https://spdx.org/licenses/) list from SPDX to find the right identifier for the license field).
 Once confirmed, create-ps will ask a series of prompts for you to fill out the necessary information, and will edit your <kbd>package.json</kbd> accordingly.

 ```markdown
 Select what you'd like to include: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)